smariee/smariee.github.io/essays/Why_MIS.md

 <br>
 <b>
 ---This was back in Fall 2022--
   I encountered a setback that affected me last semester and failed the class.
 Deep down, I'm still interested..
+Technology, in general, and the business industry is something that I have been interested in.
+The more I learned about my strengths and weakneses, I've realized that I have a growing desire to use technology to improve the lives of others.
 This is now my 2nd attempt and I'm set to successfully finishing ITM 352 with flying colors.
   </b>
 &nbsp;
 &nbsp;